 The functional approach addresses underlying causes that contribute to depression.
 According to Jeevam Health, these root causes include nutritional deficiencies, inflammation, protein deficiency, stress, etc.

 Thyroid experts can ask for thyroid panel tests to confirm your medical diagnosis.
 Functional medicine doctor works to find the missing link between cause and disease and makes a personalised plan catering to your specific needs.This means getting holistic solutions including medication, meal plans, and supplementation.

 What are the different ways to treat your thyroid and depression?

 If you have depressive symptoms or feel low all the time, it's highly recommended that you reach out to someone, preferably a doctor.

 Even though this might sound like the last thing you want to do, it's for your good.
 A professional can better decide what's best for you.
 So, reach out to a thyroid expert or doctor and follow as asked.

-I can see eyes rolling already.
+I can see your eyes rolling already.
 But, your thyroid can be the reason behind what you are feeling.
-If you are a hypothyroidism patient, you need to get yourself tested regularly.
+If you are a hypothyroidism patient, you must get yourself tested regularly.
 But if you are new to this, don’t be surprised if your doctor asks for a thyroid test.

 You are what you eat.
-The food that we consume is one of the markers of how healthy we are.
+The food we consume is a marker of how healthy we are.
 So, consuming nutritious food is a must.
-Consume food rich in Alpha- linoleic acids such as walnuts and avocado in your diet.
+Add food rich in Alpha- linoleic acids such as walnuts and avocado to your diet.

-However, remember that particular food can trigger your food sensitivities and worsen your hypothyroidism.
-So avoid food such as refined sugar, gluten, etc., to avoid triggers.
+Certain foods can trigger your sensitivities and worsen your hypothyroidism.
+So avoid food triggers such as refined sugar, gluten, etc.

 There are several causes of depression, but it's essential to find the RIGHT cause to treat the disease.
-And in cases, functional medicine helps.
+In such cases, functional medicine helps.
 Depression is a sensitive subject and should be taken seriously.
 So, don't delay and take steps immediately if you feel you are suffering from it.